-The undergraduate program provides students with a quality education and a myriad of opportunities to develop professionally and personally.
-Throughout the program, students interact with locally and nationally renowned leaders in public safety, education, government, nonprofit organizations, and business and industry.
+This 60-credit undergraduate degree completion program provides students with a quality education and a myriad of opportunities to develop professionally and personally.
+Throughout the program, students interact with renowned leaders, both local and national, in public safety, education, government, the nonprofit sector, and business and industry.
 Designed for those who have an associate of arts degree or 60 transferable credits, students must complete 60 upper-level (junior and senior year) undergraduate credits.
 The 60-credit undergraduate program offers a business-based interdisciplinary curriculum emphasizing the practical application of the ideas and skills gained in class.